Nathan Healy

 Frequently Asked Questions

-Yes, solar panels increase home value in Buffalo.
-Research from Zillow shows homes with solar panels sell for 4.1% more than comparable homes without solar systems.
+Yes, solar panels can increase your home value in Buffalo.
+According to a Zillow study, homes with solar panels sell for about 4.1% more than comparable homes without them.
+For a $250,000 Buffalo home, that’s roughly $10,000 in added value.